4d/docs/docs/Project/compiler.md

 ## Run Compiled

 Once a project is compiled, it is possible to switch from [interpreted mode to compiled mode](Concepts/interpreted.md), and vice versa, at any time and without having to quit the 4D application (except when the interpreted code has been removed).
-To do this, use tge **Restart Interpreted** and **Restart Compiled** commands of the **Run** menu.
+To do this, use the **Restart Interpreted** and **Restart Compiled** commands of the **Run** menu.
 The [Open project dialog box](GettingStarted/creating.md#options) also offers a choice between interpreted or compiled mode for database startup.

 When you switch from one mode to the other, 4D closes the current mode and opens the new one.
 This is equivalent to exiting and reopening the application.
 Each time you change from one mode to another, 4D executes the two following database methods (if specified) in this order: `On Exit` -> `On Startup`.